Scott A. McGregor

 Scott A. McGregor (born 1956) is an American technology executive and philanthropist.
 He was the lead developer of Windows 1.0 (the first release of Microsoft Windows), he was the CEO of Philips Semiconductors from 2001 to 2004, and was the CEO of Broadcom from 2005 until its acquisition in 2016.

 Early life and education

 McGregor was born in and grew up in St. Louis, Missouri.
-He moved to Wilmington, Delaware during high school and graduated from Concord High School in 1974.
+He moved to Wilmington, Delaware during high school and graduated from Concord High School in 1974, where he was part of the chess team and Chairman of the debate team.
 While in Delaware, he competed and was named a runner-up in the 1974 Westinghouse Science Talent Search.
 Beginning in 1974, he attended Stanford University, where he studied computer science with a focus on artificial intelligence.
 He graduated in 1978 with a bachelor's degree in Psychology and a master's degree in Computer Science and Computer Engineering.